frankkwabenaaboagye/accelerator-IL/wk-4/README.md

     2. Use a profiling tool to identify performance bottlenecks in your application.
     3. Implement performance optimization techniques based on profiling results.
     4. Re-run the profile and measure the performance improvements achieved.
+- Task:
+    1. Review the basics of Java memory management and garbage collection.
+    2. Analyze common scenarios that can lead to memory leaks in Java applications.
+    3. Explore tools like VisualVM for monitoring memory usage and GC activity.
+    4. Implement techniques to avoid memory leaks in your Java code (e.g., closing resources properly).

 - Solution
     - [./part1/README.md](./part1/README.md)